kanika02/Kanika02/README.md

 ### I'm Kanika Chaudhary

-I am currently pursuing master's in Computer Science and Engineering 🎓.
+I have a master's degree in Computer Science and Engineering 🎓.
 I'm a passionate learner who is always willing to learn and work across technologies and domains 💡 I love to explore new technologies and leverage them to solve real life problems ✨

  <img align="right" src="https://cdn.dribbble.com/users/5911/screenshots/1382887/media/46be3ea3f295bd7fb978122d6ebba32c.gif" width="500">